Video and Performance

 ("She's going down stairs" in Gaelic)

 First part of this video was shot in 2008 while living in Providence.
-In 2014, I decided to continue the piece, making it an ongoing life-long video with a new staircase added every 6 months.
+It was 2014 when I decided to continue the piece, making it an ongoing life-long video with a new staircase added every 6 months.

 Linden Place, The Hope Club, Jeannet residence, The Annenberg Institute, The John Brown House, John Nicholas Brown Center, Governor Lippitt House, Maddock Alumni Center, RISD museum, RI Historical Society, Astor's Beachwood Mansion, PPAC, Clarendon Ave.
-Kitzes residence, 219 Blackstone Blvd, Jacobs residence, Blithewold Mansion, 59 George St., Salt Acres, Hearthside Mansion, Hillard House Inn, Ames Mansion, Lyman Estate, Newport Art Museum, Newport Elks Lodge
+Kitzes residence, 219 Blackstone Blvd, Jacobs residence, Blithewold Mansion, 59 George St., Salt Acres, Hearthside Mansion, Hillard House Inn, Ames Mansion, Lyman Estate, Newport Art Museum, Newport Elks Lodge, The Daniel Webster House.

 Going the opposite direction on a merry-go-round, I run against the stream of carosel horses